timani/timani.co.za/_posts/2015-08-13-a-tdd-approach-to-creating-a-minimal-sculpin-docker-image-with-serverspec.md

 #### Summary

 This is sample project for Test Driven Development (TDD) of Dockerfile by RSpec.
-This means developing dockerfile by below cycle.
+This means developing dockerfile by below cycle.For example, in our case we will be looking at the Configuration of the container to make sure ruby is installed.

 ####### Table of contents